harmanjassar2840-dev/Induction_programme/README.md

   s.
 Gurucharan singh Grewal was motivated us with their speech.
 He discuss with us the facilities of college.
  ## 2:00 to 4:00
  Dr. Lakhvir singh khanna incharge of(CML) department.He discuss about the swayam app and the NPTEL courses with the students.
 He explained the benefits of this courses in the future.
+# Day-07
+## 9:30 to 10:30 its lecture by Dr. Amit kamra sir about the DMC which is Digital marketing centre in the auditorium
+## 10:30 to 11:30 its lecture by Dr. Parminder singh.He discuss us with the dean student welfare in the auditorium.
+## 11:30 to 12:30 the lecture by Dr. Randhir singh about the exams.
+He discussed how to conduct exam in whole four years.
+What is the importance of attendance during the exams.
+## 12:30 to 1:30 - Break
+## 1:30 to 2:30 its our math lecture by prof. Rajbir kaur Mam.
+In the lecture its simply discuss the syllabus of math.
+## 2:30 to 3:30 its our BEEE lecture by Prof. Balwinder Singh.
+# Day-08
+## 9:00 to 10:30 it's chemistry lecture by Prof. Mandeep kaur.
+She discuss about the chemistry syllabus and some basic knowledge about the chemistry.
+## 10:30 to 12:00 it's english lecture by prof. Nisha.
+She explained about the communication skills and its different types.She discuss Whlole the English syllabus.